Sophie Gray: Sophie Gray and Gray’s relationship with Millais

-Sophie Gray is a sensual, knowing, and direct image, which, almost inevitably, has provoked questions about the nature of Millais's relationship with his sister-in-law.
+Sophie Gray is a sensual, knowing, and direct image, which, almost inevitably, has provoked questions about the nature of Millais' relationship with his sister-in-law.
 There was undoubtedly a strong affection between them, which may well have grown into mutual infatuation.
 According to Mary Lutyens, who researched the lives of Effie, Ruskin and Millais, (Note: Daughter of the architect Sir Edwin Lutyens, Mary Lutyens edited three books of Effie Gray's letters between 1965 and 1972.) it was rumoured that Effie had to send Gray away because of concerns that she and Millais were growing too close; however, there is no clear evidence of a more intimate relationship between them.
 Gray's parents were content for Millais to chaperone her – for example, on an overnight train to London – and, whatever the truth of any rumour, Effie remained close to her sister and often invited her to stay after she and Millais moved back to London in 1861.
 When Gray later became ill, Effie visited her frequently.

-Unlike Millais's 1854 portrait of Gray, his later work was not kept by the family.
-It was sold to George Price Boyce, a friend of Millais's Pre-Raphaelite brother, Dante Gabriel Rossetti, who painted a portrait of Fanny Cornforth, a lover he shared with Boyce, to hang alongside that of Gray.
+Unlike Millais' 1854 portrait of Gray, his later work was not kept by the family.
+It was sold to George Price Boyce, a friend of Millais' Pre-Raphaelite brother, Dante Gabriel Rossetti, who painted a portrait of Fanny Cornforth, a lover he shared with Boyce, to hang alongside that of Gray.
 Entitled Bocca Baciata ("the mouth that has been kissed") after a theme in Boccacio's Decameron, Rossetti's picture (1859) was described by William Holman Hunt, another member of the Pre-Raphaelite Brotherhood, as "remarkable for gross sensuality of a revolting kind ...
 I see Rossetti as advocating as a principle the mere gratification of the eye."
 As Cooper has remarked, this "after-life" of Sophie Gray demonstrated its "erotic potential."
 The two pictures, by Millais and Rossetti, hung side-by-side in the exhibition "Pre-Raphaelites: Victorian Avant-Garde" when the exhibition was on view at the National Gallery of Art in Washington, D.C., demonstrating two strands of Pre-Raphaelite conceptions of female beauty in, respectively, the forms of realism and Aestheticism.